Find Your Program

 Learn More About Graduate Programs for Teachers

 A master’s degree in education can update your skills and expand your ability to bring fresh teaching strategies to the classroom in areas such as blended learning.
-As a student earning an MSEd degree in Walden University’s The Richard W. Riley College of Education and Leadership, you’ll have a choice of 14 specializations, allowing you to choose an MS in Education specialization that closely aligns with your interests and career goals.
+As a student earning an MSEd degree in Walden University’s The Richard W. Riley College of Education and Human Sciences, you’ll have a choice of 14 specializations, allowing you to choose an MS in Education specialization that closely aligns with your interests and career goals.

 Earning a master’s in education online is the smart choice for working professionals who want to use what they’re learning to immediately benefit their students, or to seek advancement as a school administrator, counselor, director, or content specialist.
 And for those for whom time is critical, Walden offers six MSEd specializations in an accelerated format.
 You can earn a degree online in as little as 12 months, and for slightly more than $10,000.